 While this used to be my major passion decades ago (the era of 8 and 16 mm film), one day I gave it up, never to return.
 In order to do it right, I would to organize my whole life around this activity, and I was not willing to do that.
 Besides, even if I was a president of the largest movie-making club in my town (also hometown of Roman Polanski at that time), my movies stank to heaven.
 Really.

 Anyway, with this not being my area of expertise or interest, I don't feel qualified (or motivated) to write on the subject.
 Sorry, you have to look elsewhere.

 Just a reflection: Mark II, as I have heard, adds the capability to record video in UHD (3840×2160 pixels), at 30 FPS.
 This seems most impressive technically: 8-megapixel frames, 30 times per second?

 The original E-M1 was, warts and all, the best camera I've used so far until the arrival of Mark II.
-This one, while not introducing any ground-breaking changes, improves upon its predecessor in dozens of often (but not always) small changes, and they all add up to a noticeable improvement of user experience and, as importantly, the produced results.
+This one, while not introducing any ground-breaking changes, improves upon its predecessor in dozens of often (but not always) small changes, and they all add up to a noticeably better user experience and, as importantly, produced results.

 While Mark II still leaves room for improvement (some of which I hope to see in upcoming firmware revisions), for me it becomes the new king of the hill.
 Long live the king.

 The not-so-good news is the pricing.
 Two grand is no small change; that's $500 more than Mark I was at the release.
 Well, for a premium product you may expect to pay a premium price.
 The camera was long out of stock at B&H, reappearing just a few days ago — somebody is buying it.

 If you are reading this article, this probably means that you already have the original Mark I, or seriously consider(ed) getting it.
 Now you have to make your mind whether to get the Mark II instead of, or in addition to, that choice.